luis-aliendre/portfolio/README.md

 **_Teaching Assistant_, Technical University of Oruro, National Faculty of Engineering (_February 2018 - June 2018_)**
 - **Course: Computer Networks**

-  Explain the fundamentals of computer network; show the OSI model and communication protocols; demonstrate network theory and design; introduce to   network operating systems
+  Explain the fundamentals of computer networks; show the OSI model and communication protocols; demonstrate network theory and design; introduce to   network operating systems

 **_Teaching Assistant_, Technical University of Oruro, National Faculty of Engineering (_February 2016 - December 2017_)**
 - **Course: Drafting - Oratory and Leadership**